45-415. Local initiation for active management area; procedures

 3. The election shall be called by the board of supervisors of the county in which the petition is filed, and the board shall immediately notify the board of supervisors of any other county included in the groundwater basin of the date of the election.
 The election shall be held not less than sixty days or more than ninety days from the date of the call.
 The board of supervisors so notified shall then call the election in that county for the same date and follow the procedures for conducting the general elections in this state.

 4. All election expenses incurred pursuant to this subsection are the responsibilities of the counties involved on a proportional basis considering the number of registered voters of each county that are residents of the groundwater basin.

-F. The ballot shall be worded, "Should the (insert name of basin) groundwater basin be designated an active management area?" followed by the words "yes" and "no".
-Opposite each such word there shall be a square in which the voter may make a cross indicating his preference.
+F. The ballot shall be worded, "should the (insert name of basin) groundwater basin be designated an active management area?" followed by the words "yes" and "no".